appscode/blog/content/post/kubedb-v2023.04.10/index.md

 ---

 We are pleased to announce the release of [KubeDB v2023.04.10](https://kubedb.com/docs/v2023.04.10/setup/).
 This post lists all the major changes done in this release since the last release.
 The release includes new changes like `One chart to Install KubeDB and Stash`, `Migration to GitHub Container Registry`, and `Kafka Monitoring using Prometheus and Grafana`.
-Also, new version support for `Kafka 3.3.2, 3.4.0`, `MariaDB 10.11.2`, `MongoDB 6.0.5, 5.0.15`, `Redis 7.0.10`, `Percona XtraDB 8.0.31`, `PostgreSQL 15.2, 14.7, 13.10, 12.14, and 11.19` and bug fixes for `MySQL`, `Redis`, `kafka` have been added in this released.
+Also, new version support for `Kafka 3.3.2, 3.4.0`, `MariaDB 10.11.2`, `MongoDB 6.0.5, 5.0.15`, `Redis 7.0.10`, `Percona XtraDB 8.0.31`, `PostgreSQL 15.2, 14.7, 13.10, 12.14, and 11.19` and bug fixes for `MySQL`, `Redis`, `kafka` has been added in this release.

 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2023.04.10/README.md).